JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 // Enable Audio only mode feature.
 You can ignore if you don't want audio only mode feature

 JMUIKit.isAudioOnlyModeFeatureEnabled = true

+// Enable Reactions feature.
+You can ignore if you don't want reactions feature

+JMUIKit.isReactionsEnabled = true

+// Enable Live stream feature.
+You can ignore if you don't want live stream feature

+JMUIKit.isLiveStreamEnabled = true

 // Enable Entry/Exit Chime.
 You can ignore if you don't want to use this feature.
 Please provide path for Entry/Exit Chime audio files if you enable this feature